Deacons for Defense and Justice: Role

-The Deacons had a relationship with other civil rights groups that practiced non-violence.
-Such support by the Deacons allowed the NAACP and CORE to formally observe their traditional parameters of non-violence.
+The Deacons had close relationships with other civil rights groups that practiced non-violence.
+Such support by the Deacons enabled the NAACP and CORE to maintain their desired parameters of non-violence.

 The Deacons provided protection for CORE leader, James Farmer in 1965.
 Farmer arrived in Bogalusa in order to aid in desegregation and required the protection of the Deacons.
 They ensured his safety from the time he arrived at the New Orleans airport and provided security while Farmer spoke and marched at desegregation events.

 The Deacons attracted media attention for their protection of Charles Evers' desegregation campaign in Natchez, Mississippi.
 Attention was given to them because, unlike similar groups that had come before, the Deacons did not hide their names from the media.
 This coupled with their use of armed self-defense, and modest beginnings, made them heroes to harassed black communities.

 After the successful integration of the Jonesboro Public Library, the Ku Klux Klan burned crosses in response.
 The Deacons wrote leaflets threatening to kill anyone who burned a cross.
 The leaflets were distributed into the homes of white people by their black house workers.
 The cross-burnings stopped in response.

 On July 8, 1965, at a nonviolent march on city hall, hundreds of whites gathered to throw rocks at the assembled protesters.
 The white antagonists surrounded the protesters.
 A twenty-one year old insurance salesman and Air Force veteran named Henry Austin confronted the mob and fired a warning shot.
 He then shot an advancing attacker three times in the chest.
 After the shooting the mob dispersed.
 Both Austin and the attacker survived the encounter.